How to Create Effective Job Aids

-1. Identify your audience
+1. Identify your target audience

-2. Consolidate your information
+2. Gather and consolidate your information

-To start your outline, organize your content using bullet points, numbers and/or multilevel lists.
-Begin by gathering the necessary information and putting the main points into bullets.
-Then, add sub categories and ideas from there.
+To start your outline, organize your content using bullet points, numbers and lists.
+Organize the main points into bullets.
+Then, add sub categories and body content from there.

 An example for teaching someone how to use Gmail might look like: